The Toy Wife: Plot

 Set before the American Civil War, The Toy Wife tells the story of Frou-Frou, a 16-year-old coquette.
 She has been in France to attend a prestigious school, but is now returning to her family plantation in Louisiana.
 Craving to go to New Orleans, she fakes a toothache to visit a dentist there.
 She is chaperoned by Madame Vallaire, but soon ditches her to attend a ball.
-There, she meets Vaillare's son Andre, a wastral whom she is immediately attracted to.
+There, she meets Vaillare's son Andre, a wastrel to whom she is immediately attracted.

 After returning home, Frou-Frou and her older sister Louise befriend Georges Sartoris, a family friend who received a knife wound after prosecuting a white man for killing a black slave.
 Louise is in love with him, but encourages her sister to marry him after finding out Georges is more interested in Frou-Frou.
 As suggested, Frou-Frou and Georges marry.
 Five years later, their four-year-old son celebrates his birthday.
-Georges is worried his wife is after all those years still youthful and flirtatious.
+Georges is worried his wife is still youthful and flirtatious.

 Fearing she would be unable to give up her life style to become attached to the household, Georges asks Louise to teach her sister how to be a wife.
 Things don't work out as planned and eventually it is Louise who is doing all the chores.
-Meanwhile, Frou-Frou becomes reacquainted with Andre while rehearsing a new play she will star in.
+Meanwhile, Frou-Frou becomes reacquainted with Andre while rehearsing a play, in which she will star.
 At home, she realises her sister is taking over her life, winning over the heart of both Georges and her son.
-Outraged, she confronts Louise and soon elopes with Andre.
+Outraged, she confronts Louise, but then elopes with Andre.

 Six months later, Frou-Frou's father Victor is informed by Madame Vallaire that his daughter and Andre are currently living in New York City.
 Distraught, Victor collapses and dies the same day.
 Meanwhile, Frou-Frou and Andre are living in poverty due to Andre's gambling debts.
 Her father's will leaves her with half of his plantation, but she forfeits her share to her son Georgie.
 When she and Andre return to New Orleans, jealous ex-husband Georges challenges Andre to a duel.
 Everybody suspects Andre will win, but he is shot and killed.
-It is hinted that Andre had purposely chosen to be the loser in the duel, because he chose pistols as the weapons, rather than his actual preference of swords.
+It is hinted that Andre purposely chose to be the loser in the duel because he chose pistols as the weapons, rather than his actual preference of swords.

 Time goes by and Frou-Frou is now a poor woman, dying of pneumonia.
 One evening, while praying in church, she is noticed by Louise.
-She makes Georges realize that Frou-Frou become the woman she was for him, explaining that was what he really wanted.
+She makes Georges realize that Frou-Frou has become the woman she was for him, explaining that was what he really wanted.
 Touched, he visits Frou-Frou and finally allows her to see her son again.
 He takes her back home and is told there by Frou-Frou he should marry Louise.
 Soon after, Frou-Frou dies.